 Country Club Plaza

 The Country Club Plaza was the first shopping center built by J.C.
 Nichols and opened in 1923 in a Moorish style similar to the buildings you might see in Seville Spain.
+In 2023, it celebrated its 100 anniversary.
 It is not enclosed but is a 15 square block area filled with fountains, restaurants, cafes and great shopping.
 Many of the local stores have been replaced by national specialty stores.
 If you can see it at Christmas, the Plaza is at its best with colored lights outlining every building and covering every tree.
 It is a magical place to visit at this time of year with one of the most festive holiday traditions in the country.

 Kansas City was started in this area in 1833 as Westport.
 Today it is a small area of bars, movie theaters, restaurants and shops.
 Prydes Kitchen & Necessities, just east of Westport at 115 Westport Rd., is a gourmet housewares and kitchen and home accessories store.